-- Delay at the stage of prosecution evidence is undesirable. - Delay in recording evidence is beneficial to the accused opportunity to suborn witnesses opportunity to claim prejudice due to denial of speedy trial. - Summons to those accused on bail be served through the office of the Superintendent of Police.
+- Delay at the stage of prosecution evidence is undesirable. - Delay in recording evidence is beneficial to the accused opportunity to suborn witnesses opportunity to claim prejudice due to denial of speedy trial. - Summons to witnesses be served through the office of the Superintendent of Police. - Alternate mode of service to witnesses- Eg. SMS, E-Mail, Social Messaging Services, Phone call.